Anadea/anadea_blog/content/posts/ai-in-private-equity-deal-sourcing-new-benefits-and-opportunities/index.md

   - ai-ml
   - business
   - business-analysis
+questionary:
+  - question: What are the risks of AI in deal sourcing?
+    answer: One of the biggest issues is related to the black box problem, which means that decisions made by AI lack transparency.
+Among other risks are over-reliance on models without human judgment, poor data hygiene that may lead to inaccurate outputs, and potential bias embedded in training data.
+  - question: Should private equity firms build or buy AI sourcing tools?
+    answer: It depends.
+Buying is faster and cheaper.
+However, building your own software offers customization and differentiation.
+That’s why many firms use a hybrid approach.
+They buy subscriptions for popular platforms to leverage coverage and build their smaller custom tools for proprietary advantage.
+  - question: What are the biggest benefits of using AI deal sourcing for private equity firms?
+    answer: Such solutions automate data collection and enrichment.
+They allow firms to quickly identify and evaluate thousands of potential targets that might be missed through traditional methods.
+AI-driven tools also enable better prioritization and help teams focus on high-value analysis and relationship-building, instead of time-consuming manual research.
 ---
 According to [Axial’s report](https://www.axial.net/forum/private-equity-deal-sourcing-playbook/), partners in private equity firms that rely on spend 30-40% of their time on sourcing activities instead of focusing on deal execution and portfolio management.
 These issues with time allocation are caused by the use of increasingly inefficient traditional sourcing methods that are based on spreadsheets and personal networks.
 Such a situation underscores the need for a transformation in deal sourcing strategies.